 Friends tell you what you want to hear.
 Mentors tell you what you need to hear.
 When the message is the same from both, you don’t need the mentor anymore.
-In that sense, you should think of a mentor more like your advisor who has done all he can.
-You always need the friend.
+In that case, you should think of a mentor more like an advisor who has done all they can.

 Before you are ready for a mentor, you must know yourself.
 Have you assessed your strengths and weaknesses?
 What are your goals?
 Where are you heading?
-Unless you know these things, no one can help you.
-Also, you need to be prepared to take advice and criticism, if it is honest, helpful, and given in a friendly way.
+If you haven’t answered these questions, no one can help you.
+Also, you need to be prepared to accept both advice and criticism if given in an honest, helpful, and friendly way.

 Once you are ready, what are some of the attributes of a good mentor that you should look for?
 You need someone who:

 - Applies pragmatics to your ideas.
 Most entrepreneurs have lots of ideas.
-Some can be put into practice easily, but others will be off-the-wall and need refinement to implement.
+Some can be put into practice easily, but others will be off-the-wall and need refinement before implementation.
 A good mentor will have some knowledge and some perspective on almost every business subject, which compounds their effectiveness.

 - Able to extrapolate the business.
 A successful business never stands still.
 You need a constant stream of ideas for scaling and expanding, with a realistic understanding of the costs and resources required.
 Then there is the exit strategy, which needs planning, connections, and forethought.

 - Has the contacts you need.
-When you need contacts for investors, equipment, and legal or accounting advice, your mentor has the contacts and knows where to find the information.
-More importantly, the mentor tells you what you need to do to build and maintain your own list of contacts.
+When you need referrals to potential investors, equipment suppliers, and legal or accounting advice, your mentor has connections and other ways to find the information.
+More importantly, the mentor tells you what you need to do to build and maintain your own contact list.

 How do you find a person who meets these criteria?
-Sometimes a mentor just appears naturally, but do your networking among friends and colleagues.
-Look for a person who could be a good role model, someone who has the skills and personality that match your chemistry.
+Sometimes, a mentor appears out of nowhere, but you should continue to expand your network.
+Look for a person who could be a good role model – someone who has the skills and personality that match your chemistry.

-I don’t mean to imply that an entrepreneur needs a mentor more than a friend, just that friends are not normally positioned for double-duty as mentors.
-You need at least one of each, and the ability to tell the difference.
+I don’t mean to imply that an entrepreneur needs a mentor more than a friend, just that friends are often not equipped for double duty as mentors.
+You need at least one of each and the ability to tell the difference.